rust-lang/rfcs/text/0000-imply-option.md

         }
     }
 ```
-This implementation covers the use cases I've proposed in my earlier examples and any others of similar form without any external dependancies; this should make the implementation stable as Rust continues to develope.
+This implementation covers the use cases proposed in the earlier examples and any others of similar form without any external dependencies; this should make the implementation stable as Rust continues to develop.

 # Drawbacks
 [drawbacks]: #drawbacks